avijeetpandey/otp-login-system/README.md

 3. **npm start** to start the development server
 4. Cheers you've setup the project and the server is up and running

+## Features of The API
+1. User can register using the credentials and the password is encrypted before storing into the database
+2. User can login using the email and a OTP is sent to the specified mail ( Here I am using nodemailers Test Account to send mails) however in production environment we can use API's like **SendGrid or MailGun**
+3. OTP is sent and the otp can be viewed at by the address wriiten on the terminal
+4. User enters the OTP and the Dashboard is rendered indicating succesfull login

 ## Endpoints of The API

 ### 1 .
 GET Requests